port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/Installation.md

 For more information, visit the [AWS exporter module docs](../iac/terraform/modules/aws-exporter-module.md)

 ## Step-by-step installation

+The steps outlined here can be used to manually install the AWS exporter using CloudFormation.

 In order to deploy the application, you will need to fill in the following parameters: